Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Models and Inference

 \subsubsection{Prior probability distributions}

-We model the $K$-dimensional {authority}-process $U_j=(U^{(t)}_j)_{t=b_j}^{e_j}$ for actor $j\in \M$ as a vector autoregression of order one with times-series correlation parameter $\theta$ and covariance $\Sigma^{(\rho)}$.
+We model the $K$-dimensional {authority}-process $U_j=(U^{(t)}_j)_{t=b_j}^{e_j}$ for actor $j\in \M$ as a vector autoregression of order one with times-series correlation $\theta$ and covariance $\Sigma^{(\rho)}$.
 In our model latent {authority}-features are correlated from one time step to another with a drift towards zero.
+The setup is illustrated in \fig~\ref{fig:hmm}.

 Our prior for the process $U_j$ is independent over $j\in\M$ with correlation parameters $0\le \theta\le 1$ and $0\le \rho\le 1$.
 Let $\Sigma^{(\rho)}$ be a $K\times K$ covariance matrix with diagonal elements $\Sigma^{(\rho)}_{k,k}=1$ and off diagonal $\Sigma^{(\rho)}_{k,k'}=\rho$ for $k,k'\in [K]$.
 Let $0_K$ be a vector of $K$ zeros.
 For $j\in \M$ let